csev/dj4e/assn/dj4e_mkt5.md

 We want to take a snapshot of your working Milestone 4 code using the `git` version management tool before we start editing Milestone 5.
 Only do this *once and only once* after you have fully completed the previous milestone and before you start editing your files for this assignment.
+First set up your github identity using the commands below:

+    git config --global user.email "youremail@example.com"
+    git config -global user. name "Your name"

-Run these commands:
+Then run these commands:

     cd ~/django_projects/market
     git tag             # Make sure you don't already have a mkt4 tag (only do this once!)